 Delete WiFi Network Profiles

-1. Open administrative Command Prompt and run following command to get list of all the wireless networks to which your system has made connection:
+1. Open administrative Command Prompt and run following command to get a list of all the wireless networks to which your system has made the connection:

 netsh wlan show profiles